curiousTauseef/APIBookTweaks/Tweak_Explainations.md

 It is a good habit to let the compiler determine the right type automatically.
 There are plenty of other good references on the merits for using `auto`.
 So I won't go into much detail here.
 A couple of these in bullet form:

 * This can avoid a number subtle errors
-* easier maintainance if the type changes
+* easier maintenance if the type changes
 * less typing

 An example of avoiding subtle errors.
 Say one wants to iterate of a `map` container with a range based `for` loop.
 The following may seem like a reasonable approach: